-Both concepts, iterated admissibility and proper rationalizability, are reasonable concepts with their own intuitive appeal, but may lead to completely different choices as we have seen.
-It therefore seems worthwile to investigate their differences and similarities in some more detail, and this is exactly what this paper seeks to accomplish.
+All three concepts, iterated admissibility, proper rationalizability and full permissibility, are reasonable concepts with their own intuitive appeal, but may lead to completely different reasoning and choices as we have seen.
+It therefore seems worthwhile to investigate their differences and similarities in some more detail, and this is exactly what this paper seeks to accomplish.

-A number of contributions, starting with Brandenburger (1992) and Börgers (1994), have shown that the Dekel-Fudenberg procedure (Dekel and Fudenberg, 1990), where one round of elimination of weakly dominated strategies is followed by iterated elimination of strictly dominated strategies, provides a robust answer to the question we posed initially, in the sense that the eliminated strategies are definitely incompatible with common belief of the event that all players are rational and cautious.
-Hence, surviving the Dekel-Fudenberg procedure, and thus being permiss-ible in the terminology of Brandenburger (1992), is a necessary condition.
-However, the concepts of iterated admissibility and proper rationalizability might rule out more strategies.
-The same applies for the concept of full permissibility (Asheim and Dufwenberg, 2003a), which is another procedure for cautious reasoning in games.
+A number of contributions, starting with Brandenburger (1992) and Börgers (1994), have shown that the Dekel-Fudenberg procedure (Dekel and Fudenberg 1990), where one round of elimination of weakly dominated strategies is followed by iterated elimination of strictly dominated strategies, provides a robust answer to the question we posed initially, in the sense that the eliminated strategies are definitely incompatible with iterated beliefs of the event that all players are rational and cautious.
+Hence, surviving the Dekel-Fudenberg procedure, and thus being permissible in the terminology of Brandenburger (1992), is a necessary condition.
+However, the concepts of iterated admissibility, proper rationalizability and full permissibility might rule out more strategies.
+This is indeed the case in the game of Fig. 1, where the Dekel-Fudenberg procedure eliminates only y for firm 2, leading to X, Y and Z being permissible for firm 1 and x and z being permissible for firm 2.

 Permissibility, iterated admissibility and full permissibility are all defined in terms of algorithms.
-While epistemic foundations for the former and latter were provided quickly (Brandenburger, 1992; Börgers, 1994; Asheim and Dufwenberg, 2003a), half a century elapsed between the introduction of iterated admissibility in the 1950s and the establishment of an epistemic foundation for this procedure by Brandenburger et al. (2008).
+While epistemic foundations for the former and latter were provided quickly (Brandenburger 1992; Börgers 1994; Asheim and Dufwenberg 2003a), half a century elapsed between the introduction of iterated admissibility in the 1950s and the establishment of epistemic foundations for this procedure by Brandenburger et al. (2008) and later contributions (cf. footnote 2).